matthewcmorgan/stelligent-u/01-cloudformation/README.md

 succeed?
 If not, describe how you would _identify_ the problem, and resolve it yourself.

+> I delete as I go, so in most cases I don't think this would have worked, as you can't delete the results of lab 1.2.1 until the stacks that import those resources are also deleted.
+This is a common pattern in AWS where dependent resources block parent resources from being destroyed.
+Like a VPC, where you can't delete it until all resources within it are also destroyed.
+Or an S3 bucket which can't be removed until the contents are gone.
+Thankfully, AWS is usually pretty good in it's error messages indicating why a thing didn't succeed, so follow the logs.

 ### Retrospective 1.2

 #### Task: Policy Tester